 I opted to visit the Edinburgh Fringe for two days, which was the perfect amount of time for me.
 I had a pretty clear idea of what I wanted to see though, so 48 hours was ample time to see a bunch of shows.
 If you’re going without a pre-planned itinerary, then maybe allow three days, so you have some flexibility to fit different shows is, as often you’ll find that similar shows have similar showtimes.

 Before you even begin to think about attending the festival, start looking for accommodation.
 Edinburgh is not a large city, so it doesn’t have limitless hotel or Airbnb options.
 This means everything is very expensive and sells out months in advance.

 Most of the Edinburgh Fringe venues are around the Old Town and Southside, especially along Cowgate and Pleasance.
 While it might be tempting to stay somewhere in the heart of all of this, I was actually glad that I didn’t.
 You become so immersed in the festival, that being able to step away from the chaos of it all was really refreshing.
 However, you should definitely stay somewhere within an easy walking distance of the Old Town as you’ll spend a lot of your time here.

 As I was travelling solo, I opted to stay at a hostel to keep costs low (it was still about £50 a night, to give you an idea of how inflated Edinburgh Fringe accommodation prices are).
-I really loved my stay at The Baxter Hostel (which is conveniently located right across the road from Edinburgh Waverley train station) and will share my review for it here shortly.
+I really loved my stay at The Baxter Hostel (which is conveniently located right across the road from Edinburgh Waverley train station) – click the link to read my full review!